Common Questions About Coaching

 A coach who works with ADHD people helps them understand how their ADHD shows up in daily life and develop practical ways to work with their brain rather than against it.

 Coaching often focuses on areas such as task initiation, follow-through, decision-making, and managing competing responsibilities.
-Instead of treatment or diagnosis, coaching offers steady, practical support for building routines that work with your brain rather than against it.
+Instead of treatment or diagnosis, coaching offers steady, practical support for building routines that work for you.

 Can coaching help ADHD adults?